NCEEER Title VIII Dissertation Completion Grant Program

 *Contingent on availability of funds

-The Short-Term Travel Grant program is meant to support research that is relevant to United States policy towards Central Asia, the Caucasus, and the Balkans.
-Applicants may apply a broad definition of "policy relevance".
+Eligible dissertation research is not limited by discipline, but must concern one or more of the countries listed below.
+Competitive dissertation topics will demonstrate a clear and compelling link to current U.S. foreign policy toward the region of Eastern Europe and Eurasia.
 Research that is "policy relevant" does not necessarily need to focus directly on a matter of current and intense concern to U.S. government policy makers.
-Projects in fields such as history, popular culture, and other matters that may be outside the immediate purview of government officials are eligible for funding, as long as the applicant explains convincingly why the research is relevant at some level, even indirectly, to the formation of policy.
+Projects in fields such as history, popular culture, and other matters that may be outside the immediate purview of government officials may be eligible for funding, as long as the applicant explains compellingly why the research is relevant to the formation of policy.

-Successful applicants will be required to submit a final report to NCEEER.
+Successful applicants will be required to submit regular reports to NCEEER, culminating in the completion of the dissertation.
 Should they wish to produce publications from their grant, they may also submit a short working paper based on the results of their research.
 Please note that research reports submitted to NCEEER for scholars' projects may be considered for publication in the journal Problems of Post-Communism.

-You have three options to submit your proposal (all applications will be given equal weight, regardless of submission method):
+You have two options to submit your proposal (all applications will be given equal weight, regardless of submission method):

 - E-mail the application form and associated files as a single zipped attachment (.zip file) to .
-Indicate "STTG Application: [your last name]" in the subject line.
+Indicate "DCG Application: [your last name]" in the subject line.

-- Mail your documents via the Postal Service to the address at the bottom of this page.
+- Mail your documents via the Postal Service to the address at the bottom of this page (attn.: Anastasia Moore).

 The application forms can be downloaded by visiting the "Apply" section of this website.
 All applications must include the following items:

-- A project proposal of no more than four pages (double-spaced, 12-point font), containing the following information:
+- A project proposal of no more than 4 pages (double-spaced, 12-point font), detailing the following information:

-- Two letters of recommendation from individuals familiar with your work and your proposal.
-These are to be sent directly to NCEEER by the referees and must include the referee’s physical or digital signature.
+- A letter of recommendation from the applicant’s advisor or chair of the dissertation committee.
+This is to be sent directly to NCEEER by the referee and must include the referee’s physical or digital signature.

-The Short-Term Travel Grant Program for Research on Central Asia, the Caucasus, and the Balkans is made possible by federal funds.
+The Dissertation Completion Grant is supported by federal funds.
 Accordingly, grants are subject to Federal laws and regulations, including OMB Circulars A-21, A-110, A-122, A-128, and A-133.
 Grants are also subject to the availability of funds.